na-na-hi/renget/archive/CharacterProvider.md

 Date | Update | Description
  |  |
 19.09.2023 |  ★[GPT-AP-2](https://rentry.co/CharacterProvider#gpt-ap-2) | **Note:** Combined v12 and v10.1 and adapted them for GPT.
 Its ~1000tokens long, so you may try disabling the <rules> section completely if you're using 8k model.
 32k model intended.
  |  | **Features:** Gives similar outputs to Claude v2 with v10.1.
 May loop on surrounding descriptions and write as user too with certain cards.
+Sometimes copy-pastes its messages (rarely).
+For some reason starts using known claudisms and new GPTsms(?) like "Damsel in distress".
+AI will try to implement speech in every reply (due to the line "AI must include in its reply at least 100 words of speech") even if character is sleeping (they will murmur in sleep or AI will just skip the scene to awakening).
+Writes A LOT.
 16.09.2023 |  [GPT-AP-1.1](https://rentry.co/CharacterProvider#gpt-ap-11) | **Note:** Tryng to make GPT more active in RP and a bit pervy for Ecchi adventures.
  |  | **Features:** Still testing.
 AI tries to respond in *reaction* -> *action* structure.